 Ascensor da Glória

 Another funicular way, this time going from Miradouro de São Pedro de Alcântara to Avenida da Liberdade.
 While the view might not be as scenic as the one in Bica, it’s still worth a visit.
-Plus, it’s conveniently located in the very heart of Lisbon, among colorful houses and examples of street art.
+Plus, it’s conveniently located in the very heart of Lisbon, among colorful houses and beautiful street art.

 Museu de Lisboa – Teatro Romano